Visit Kruger Park

-If you are going to South Africa, then you cannot skip the Kruger Park.
-The Kruger Park is one of the most beautiful and largest safari parks in the world.
+If you are going to South Africa then please do not skip the Kruger Park.
+It is one of the most beautiful and largest safari parks in the world.
 You see grazing wildebeest, chattering elephants and maybe even a troop of sleeping lions.
-On foot or by car, under the guidance of an experienced ranger, you can follow the traces of the past night.
-An experience worth adding to your bucket list.
+On foot or by car, under the guidance of an experienced ranger, you follow the traces of the past night.
+An experience so memorable that it is worth adding to your bucket list.

 The Kruger National Park is home to the BIG 5, another 140 different species of mammals, countless bird species and reptiles.
 The BIG 5 does not refer to the five largest animals, but to five trickiest large wild animals to hunt on foot.
 The BIG 5 consists of the elephant, the rhinoceros, the buffalo, the lion and the leopard.

 The Kruger Park is 380 km (236 miles) long and 60 km (37 miles) wide.
 The park currently has a total area of approximately 20,000 km2 (7722 mi²) and it is still growing.
 Large parts of Mozambique and Zimbabwe are drawn back to the park, which will restore the natural migration of many animals.
 The Kruger Park consists of two parts: the Kruger National Park and the Greater Kruger National Park (these are the private reserves).
 The Kruger National Park (or Kruger Park) is managed by the government.
 All lodges, restaurants, activities and prices in the park are therefore determined by the South African government.